 - Historical and contextual research

 - Archival research

 The language of the conference will be English.

 - Dr Christopher Tarrant (Chair, Newcastle University)

 - Professor Daniel M. Grimley (University of Oxford)

 - Carmela Barbaro (Conference Assistant, Newcastle University)

 The conference will take place in the Robert Boyle Lecture Theatre at Newcastle University.
 The University is situated in Newcastle upon Tyne in the North-East of England.
 It is easily accessible by road, rail, and air, and the local Metro network provides convenient connections between the University, the central railway station, and Newcastle Airport.
-There will be a conference dinner at a local restaurant on September 17 and this will also offer a chance to see some of the city’s impressive sights including its beautiful eighteenth-century architectural centre and the famous bridges over the River Tyne.
+There will be a conference dinner at a local restaurant and this will also offer a chance to see some of the city’s impressive sights including its beautiful neoclassical architectural centre and the famous bridges over the River Tyne.
 At 55 degrees north, Newcastle is approximately equal in latitude to Copenhagen.